akds/Pseudocell-Tracer/README.md

 ## Pseudocell Tracer: Inferring cellular trajectories from scRNA-seq
+Pseudocell Tracer infers trajectories in pseudospace rather than in pseudotime.

 ### Prerequisites
 * Pseudocell Tracer is tested to work on Python 3.7+